hydroperx/tiles.js/README.md

-# LiveTiles
+# LiveTileBase

-Base implementation for Windows 8 like live tiles in HTML5.:
+Base implementation for Windows 8 like live tiles in HTML5.

 Specifications: